System-Specific Guidance

 If possible we recommend using the Windows Subsystem for Linux (WSL) to build the library.
 In this case the build process is the same as for a Linux environment.

-To build in native Windows using Visual Studio and the Intel Fortran resources the following additional dependencies are required:
+Building in Windows itself can be done using Visual Studio and the Intel Fortran resources.
+The following additional dependencies are also required:

 Note that LibTorch is not supported for the GNU Fortran compiler with MinGW.